20 February 2010

 THE STATION:

 This website was established to preserve the camaraderie of the men and women who served in the United States Air Force, Navy, and Marines at Karamürsel Air Station, just outside the village of Karamürsel Turkey.
-The Station was located on the Marmara Sea and was originally built by the German Luftwaffe during World War II.
-The USAF opened the Station in 1957 in support of the 6933rd Radio Group Mobile communications operations and designated it Detachment 3 of the Turkish-United States Logistics (TUSLOG).
-It was also known as Mainsite, as it exercised administrative control over at least two other sites designated Det 3-1 and Det 3-2.
+The Station was located on the Marmara Sea, was originally an air field and was likely established during World War I. The USAF opened the Station in 1957 in support of the 6933rd Radio Group Mobile communications operations and it was designated Detachment 3 of The United States Logistics Group (TUSLOG).
+It also became known as Mainsite, as it exercised administrative control over at least two other sites designated Det 3-1 and Det 3-2.
 The site remained in operation until the late 1970’s.

 THE WEBSITE: